gSchool/ada-developer-skills/00-welcome-to-ada/02-wk01-online-communication-norms.md

   - a list of readings to watch
   - a list of exercises to complete
   - a list of tasks to complete
 - **Lab Time**: Events that indicate time designated for individual work.
-In the here will always be optional Zoom video links that you can freely join for co-working.
+In the here will always be optional Zoom video links that you can freely join and leave for co-working. **We highly encourage everyone to come and co-work as much as possible!** It's fun and helpful!
 - **Group Activities** such as "Roundtables": Events that indicate a specific group of students meeting.
 We will communicate group activity assignments through Slack and Email, so check those.

 ### Tips